COP3504CSp25/ProgDocs/docs/style-guide.md

         return 0;
     }
     ```

-    None of those comments were at all necessary, as nothing particularly interesting happened in the code.
-We only need comments inside a function if the code does something unusual or unexpected.
+    None of those comments were necessary, as nothing particularly interesting happened in the code.
+You only need comments inside a function if the code does something unusual or unexpected.
 For example, this code needs a comment, otherwise it isn't clear why there's an empty while loop:

     ```cpp
     // While loop pops entire event queue, preventing left-clicks from interacting with background window